 Information: We provide education about 12 Family Recovery Principles via weekly live calls, a workbook, and an online database of lessons, interviews, and words spoken by people in recovery and their families.
 The information is presented in a user-friendly, easy way.

 Transformation: Tools are provided so that you can put all the information you receive into real-life scenarios and practice them.
 7 steps are given to teach families how to communicate with their addicted loved one using the BALM method.

 Support: We make sure that families know they are not alone in their process.
-The BALM Family Program offers group calls with some question and answer sessions and gives the opportunity to listen to other families who have gone through or are going through the same exact thing as them.
+The BALM Family Program offers group calls with some question and answer sessions.
+It also gives the opportunity to listen to other families who have gone through or are going through the same experiences.

-The BALM Family Program is designed to teach families methods for coping with their loved one’s addiction, and also how to be a pillar of strength and encouragement to help them in their recovery.
+The BALM Family Program is designed to teach families of addicts some methods for coping with their loved one’s addiction.
+It also teaches people how to be pillars of strength and encouragement to help those in their recovery.
 Participants will learn how to: